 - Serve in salads or on an appetizer tray where their flavor can be the start of the show rather than being muted by the influence of other ingredients.

-- Gaetas are small, wrinkled, and mild; often packed with rosemary.
+- Gaetas are small, wrinkled, mild, and often packed with rosemary.

-- A good snacking olive or (my personal favorite) perfect atop a freshly cooked mound of pasta with capers, pine nuts, and few slivers of Pecorino-Romano cheese.
+- A good snacking olive or (my personal favorite) perfect atop a freshly cooked mound of pasta with capers, pine nuts, and a few slivers of Pecorino-Romano cheese.

 - Greek black olive; harvested when fully ripe.

-- It is deep purple in color, almond-shaped, brined, and has a rich fruity flavor.
+- It is deep purple in color, almond-shaped, brined, and has a rich, fruity flavor.

-- They are often packed in red wine vinegar and/or olive oil which gives them their distinctive taste.
+- They are often packed in red wine vinegar and/or olive oil, which gives them their distinctive taste.